JurassicBunny/rgaussian16/README.md

 example, changing the above configurations gpu field to `"0=0"` will instruct Gaussian16 to utilize one gpu controlled by cpu number 0.

+For more information about running Gaussain16 with gpus, please read: <https://gaussian.com/gpu/>

 # Example Usage

  Generate Gaussian object write input and run `g16`: